YueLiPicasso/OCanrenTutorial/Main/aircraft_fleet/README.md

 "Oh, I got a plan, let's try it !"

-"No it doesn't work."
+"No it won't work."

 "Then ... what about this modified plan?"

-"Sorry, doesn't work either !"
+"Sorry, this won't work either !"

 "Ok, let's see ... this one?"